stevenf7/IsaacSim/README.md

 - Go to debug or release folder under `_build/{platform}/{config}`
 - Execute `./isaac-sim.sh` (Linux) / `isaac-sim.bat` (Windows)

-## Submitting A Merge Request (MR)

-- On your fork, make a new branch off of the develop branch
-- Make sure that code is formatted via `format_code.sh` or `format_code.bat`, in some cases you may need to add `--force` to the end of that command
-- If applicable: update any extension.toml versions based on https://semver.org/

-        Given a version number MAJOR.MINOR.PATCH, increment the:
-            MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards compatible manner, and PATCH version when you make backwards compatible bug fixes.
-- If applicable: update the `CHANGELOG.md` for any extensions
-- If applicable: Add docstrings to any Python APIs
-- The default MR template contains several checkboxes, make sure they are filled out if applicable.

 ## Debugging With Visual Studio Code